 “Pallets are dangerous to repurpose because they are all treated with toxins!”

 Another mega-myth!
 Very few pallets, anywhere in the world, are treated with toxins.
-The facts are that most countries have banned the chemicals that were used to protect pallets against spreading vermin and unwanted ‘immigrants’.
+The facts are that most countries have banned the chemicals that were used to protect it against spreading vermin and unwanted ‘immigrants’.
 Almost all pallets made in the last decade are either heat-treated or totally untreated.
 You will find a lot more information in our Pallets – fact and fiction posts.

-However, some pallets may be used to cart poisons or other toxic substances so it is common sense to know where your pallet has been.
+However, some of them may be used to cart poisons or other toxic substances so it is common sense to know where your pallet has been.
 If it is stained and you are in doubt, do not use it for growing anything but flowers.
 It may also be best to avoid using it for furniture.
 Don’t worry… there are lots more replacements available 🙂

 “The timber is rubbish anyway.
 It’s not worth saving!”